jooray/funding-rate-tools/README.md

 This project provides tools to fetch, store, and analyze perpetual swap funding rates (currently from Binance and Hyperliquid).
 It includes a command-line utility to calculate and display per annum (p.a.) funding rates and a dashboard generator to visualize historical funding rates and current prices.

+## Use case

+This tool's aim is to understand the history of funding rates with a specific goal of seeing how much will you pay for a hedged position (owning the underlying + shorting it, usually against USD).

+If you have a token that generates yield, it will also calculate the final historical yield by calculating the cost of holding the hedge too.

+*Based explanation*: If you need to hold a **shitcoin** for something, but don't want to risk being rugpulled, short it to stay in USD.
+But before doing that, see if you won't pay too much in the funding of the short.

 ## Screenshot

 ![Dashboard Screenshot](doc/dashboard-screenshot.png)